Qeparo

 Qeparo (Qeparoi; Κηπαρό, Kiparo) is a seaside village in the municipality of Himara in Vlorë County, Albania.
-It is part of the Albanian Riviera and the village is divided in two parts – Upper or Old Qeparo on higher ground and Lower or New Qeparo on the coast.
+The village is part of the Albanian Riviera and is divided into two parts – Upper or Old Qeparo on higher ground, and Lower or New Qeparo on the coast.
+Qeparo is an Albanian-speaking village.

 Name

 The first identified form of the name of the village is "Clapero" in the 1566 correspondence of the people of Himara who were seeking refuge from the Ottoman Empire with the Kingdom of Naples.
 The name is thought to derive from the word kllapë and the Greek suffix -erό, which is commonly used in toponyms (e.g. Vromero).
-As "kllapë/klapa" has nearly the same meaning in the local Albanian and Greek dialects, the question arises as to whether the name is Greek or Albanian.
+As "kllapë/klapa" has nearly the same meaning in the local Albanian and Greek dialects, the question arises as to whether the name is Albanian or Greek.
 The form Qeparo is a later innovation which was produced via vowel metathesis and the typical shift of /kl/ to /q/ in southern Albanian dialects.
-Oral and written historical accounts suggest that the original name of the village was Kiepero or Kiparos, which derives from the Greek word kipos, meaning garden.
-The connection with Greek kipos is a folk etymology.

 History

+Antiquity and medieval period

+Early and Middle Bronze Age fortifications have been found in Kukum, a hill to the west of the Qeparo basin that rises 100 m above sea level, and in Ngurë, a hill to the west of Qeparo basin that rises 70m above the sea level.
+Kukum's Early Bronze Age pottery and building techniques and pattern bear similarities to those of the same period found in Maliq, Shkodër, Gajtan and Mat.
+Those of Kukum are the earliest known buildings on the Albanian Ionian Sea Coast.

-Double axes of the Mycenaean Greek type that date from the late Bronze Age (1400-1100 BC) have been found in the location Shafka e Kudhësit between Qeparo and Kudhës in the 1977-78 site survey under the direction of archaeologist Frano Prendi.
-They belong to the IV-Buchholz/B1a-Deshayes Aegean sea group of Bronze Age metalworking.
+Mycenaean Greek Buchholz IV double axes of the final stage of the LBA palatial system (1100-1030 BC) have been found in the location Shafka e Kudhësit between Qeparo and Kudhës.
+Similar items which originated in the Aegean region were imported throughout the territory of what is now Albania during this period.

+Fortifications with multiple-row walls dating back to the Late Bronze Age and Early Iron Age have been found in the Karos castle in Qeparo.
+The settlements in what would become western Chaonia, including Karos, were probably fortified in the LBA and EIA due to internal as well as external factors.
+Among the internal factors was the process of socio-economic differentiation, with the emergence of an aristocratic class and the consequent conflicts between settlements that required defence structures.
+Among the external factors could have been the pressure from neighbouring territories of Greece, due to the uncertainty and turmoil that started with the collapse of the Mycenaean civilization and continued in the Dark Ages (12th–8th centuries BCE).
+Determining the ethnic belonging of these fortifications is problematic, and it should be associated to the study of the culture of these fortifications, in relation to the culture of the same period discovered in the area of Shkodra, Mati and in eastern Albania.
+The Late Bronze Age fortification of Karos shares common typological features with that of the castle of nearby Himara.